symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 SimpleCMSBundle
 ---------------

-``SimpleCMSBundle`` sits at the top of every other Symfony CMF component, combining them into a functional CMS.
+``SimpleCMSBundle`` is implemented on top of most of the other Symfony CMF Bundles, combining them into a functional CMS.
 It's a simple solution, but you will find it very useful when you start implementing your own CMS using Symfony CMF.
 Whether you decide to extend or replace it, it's up to you, but in both cases, it's a good place to start developing your first CMS.

 Page